What is A Dental Bridge?

 Cantilever Bridges

-A cantilever bridge replaces one missing tooth by using support from the adjacent bigger and stronger tooth.
+A cantilever bridge replaces one missing tooth by using support from the adjacent tooth.

 Resin-bonded Bridges

-Gums are supported by a metal or porcelain framework that is made of porcelain, plastic, or porcelain that has been fused to metal.
-The wings on either side of the bridge, which might be metal or porcelain, are cemented to your natural teeth.
+Resin-bonded bridges use a metal or porcelain framework that is made of porcelain, plastic, or porcelain that has been fused to metal.
+The wings on either side of the bridge, which might be metal or porcelain, are cemented to the natural teeth.

 How Does it Work? - Dental Bridge Procedure